assesiblity/wellnessZ/README.md

-Sure!
-Here is a ready-to-use README.md file for your project, based on the details you've shared:

 WellnessZ Client Management System
 A web application built using Node.js, Express, MongoDB, NodeMailer, and Node-Cron for managing clients and coaches in the WellnessZ system.
 This application allows for scheduling sessions, sending email notifications, and managing client-coach relationships.